Avaneesh-Chopdekar/Avaneesh-Chopdekar/README.md

 - 👋 Hi, I’m @Avaneesh-Chopdekar.
-- 🔍 I’m looking forward to try the new Carbon Language: An experimental successor to C++.
+- 🔍 I’m always looking forward to try new tech.
 - 👀 I’m interested in App Development and Web Development.
 - 😎 I’m also interested in Graphic Design and Video Editing.
 - 😄 For App Development, I use [Flutter](https://flutter.dev/) and [Native Android](https://developer.android.com/).